-- Used when Nexus only needs read-only access to non-protected entries and attributes when binding to the LDAP
+- Used when the repository manager only needs read-only access to non protected entries and attributes when binding to the LDAP.

-- The Challenge-Response Authentication Method (CRAM) based on the HMAC-MD5 MAC algorithm.
-In this authentication method, the server sends a challenge string to the client, the client responds with a username followed by a Hex digest which the server compares to an expected value.
-For more information, see RFC 2195
+- The Challenge-Response Authentication Method (CRAM) is based on the HMAC-MD5 MAC algorithm.
+In this authentication method, the server sends a challenge string to the client.
+The client responds with a username followed by a Hex digest that the server compares to an expected value.
+For more information, see RFC 2195.

 - SASL Realm

-- The Simple Authentication and Security Layer (SASL) Realm to connect with.
-The SASL Realm is only available if the authentication method is Digest-MD5 or CRAM-MD5.
+- The Simple Authentication and Security Layer (SASL) realm used to connect.
+It is only available if the authentication method is Digest-MD5 or CRAM-MD5.

-- Username of an LDAP User to connect (or bind) with.
-This is a Distinguished Name of a user who has read access to all users and groups
+- Username of an LDAP user with which to connect (or bind).
+This is a Distinguished Name of a user who has read access to all users and groups.